 The Company is unique in having a profit sharing program which has been in existence since 1968.
-These cash bonuses are paid to all full-time employees including executives, exempt, and non-exempt staff, according to the profit sharing program approved by the Board, pursuant to the Company's Omnibus Plan.
+These cash bonuses are paid to all employees of the Company and its subsidiaries, other than those classified as off-site employees, according to the profit sharing program approved by the Board, pursuant to the Company's Omnibus Plan.
 The purpose of this program is to facilitate the Company's continued growth and success by providing rewards that are commensurate with achievement, thereby creating an incentive for superior performance and improved results for shareholders.
 The profit sharing program is funded and paid semi-annually with 12.5% of the Company's profits before taxes.
 As such, all cash bonuses paid by the Company are capped and are available only when, and to the extent that, the Company is profitable overall.

 Total profit sharing funds are divided into "pools" to be distributed among various employee groups, including the CEO, executives, exempt and non-exempt staff.
 The target percentage of salary to be received by the CEO ranges from 0% to a maximum of 70%.
 The target percentage of salary to be received by the other named executive officers ranges from 0% to a maximum of 45% in the case of Messrs.
-Langfitt, Mathias, and Pickering or 0% to a maximum of 50% in the case of Messrs.
-Appelbaum and Murray.
-Payments made to the CEO are based on return on average equity for the period and can range from 0% of the total profit sharing fund if return on average equity is zero or negative to a maximum of 5% if return on average equity is 20% or higher.
-For the purpose of determining whether profit sharing funds are available to the CEO, return on average equity is calculated by dividing net income for the period by average daily shareholders' equity for the same period.
-Payments made to the named executive officers other than the CEO, while primarily based on the size of the pool, are also based on a subjective assessment of performance, considering factors such as performance of the individual and his associated operating unit taking into account factors such as revenue growth, cost efficiencies, technological advancements, and leadership.
+Langfitt, Mathias, and Campbell and 0% to a maximum of 50% in the case of Mr. Appelbaum.
+Prior to 2015, the payments made to the CEO were based on return on equity (ROE) and could range from 0% to a maximum of 5% of the total funds available for distribution.
+In 2015, the Compensation Committee recommended, and the Board approved, a change to the distributions made to the CEO to be a flat 4% of the total funds available for distribution This percentage was set based on the Committee's evaluation of historical payments and desire to achieve the target bonus of between 0% and 70% of the CEO's salary.
+Additionally, the Committee believes this change will more directly tie the CEO's payment to the performance of the Company while maintaining internal equity and a competitive pay package.
+The portion of the profit sharing funds allocated to payouts for the named executive officers other than the CEO is determined based on the change in net income after taxes (NIAT) for the current year compared to the prior year.
+This pool can range from 9% to 16% of the total profit sharing funds available to exempt staff based on a change in the NIAT of -20% to +20% or greater, respectively.
+While the pool of funds available for distribution to the named executive officers other than the CEO is dependent on the overall size of the pool and change in NIAT, the individual distributions are based on a subjective assessment of performance, considering factors such as performance of the individual and his associated operating unit taking into account factors such as revenue growth, cost efficiencies, technological advancements, and leadership.
 For named executive officers other than the CEO, consideration is also given to profit sharing payments that an individual has received in the past as well as those received by other named executive officers in order to help ensure internal equity.
-The portion of the profit sharing funds allocated to payouts for the named executive officers other than the CEO is determined based on the increase in net income after taxes (NIAT) for the respective semi-annual period.
-This pool can range from 9% to 16% of the total profit sharing funds available to exempt staff based on a change in the NIAT of -20% to +20% or greater, respectively.